Your Favourite "Queer Eye" Stars Just Met For The First Time & It Was Emotional

-The most recent installment of feel-good reality series Queer Eye hit Netflix in November of 2019, and took the revamped Fab Five — aka Jonathan Van Ness, Antoni Porowski, Bobby Berk, Tan France, and Karamo Brown — all the way across the ocean to Tokyo for a special entitled We’re In Japan.
+The most recent instalment of feel-good reality series Queer Eye hit Netflix in November of 2019, and took the revamped Fab Five — aka Jonathan Van Ness, Antoni Porowski, Bobby Berk, Tan France, and Karamo Brown — all the way across the ocean to Tokyo for a special entitled We’re In Japan.
 Now, in a new Queer Eye video, a fan favourite from We’re In Japan joins forces with the Fab Five’s very first female makeover winner.
-Peach cobbler is baked, matcha is brewed, and a forever friendship is formed — just in time for Galentine's Day.
+Peach cobbler is baked, matcha is brewed, and a forever friendship is formed.

 Advertisement